-Please give us the Strength to carry Joshua’s memory into the future.
+Please give us the Strength to carry Josh’s memory into the future.

 Let us not fear death, change or any other unknown factor.
 Let us stand together in our hope and fears and know they are not opposites but parts of a whole.

 Please guide Josh into your arms and let his love and faith be a compass in our grief.
 He was the best of us and so you have chosen to send us this trial so that these lessons may multiply and touch the lives of others.